Salt Lake, Garfield and Western Railway: Motive power

 The first SLGW locomotive, a steam-driven Rhode Island Locomotive Works 4-4-0, was delivered on May 24, 1892, and was tested by the Rio Grande Western before being placed into revenue service.
 Numbered 1, it weighed 45 tons, had 17X24-inch cylinders, and 62-inch drivers.
 A second identical locomotive, numbered 2, was received in April of the following year.
 A third locomotive, also a 4-4-0 but built by the Pittsburgh Locomotive Works, was delivered in 1906.
 No. 1 was retired in 1919, and Nos.
 2 and 3 were retired in 1921.
 Until electrification, the SL&LA owned only these three locomotives.
 During times of peak business, the SLGW leased passenger locomotives from the Rio Grande Western and the Oregon Short Line to facilitate the operation of extra trains.

 The only electric freight locomotive was No. 401, former Salt Lake & Utah 104, purchased in 1946.
 A total of six powered McGuire-Cummings interurban cars were delivered in 1918, which were also used to haul freight.
 Two of the MucGuire-Cummings cars, when operated in Multiple Unit, could pull 40 fully loaded boxcars.
 The electric equipment ran on a charge of 1500 volts, delivered via single-suspension double-line poles.

 A total of thirteen diesel locomotives were owned and operated by the SLG&W during its independent years, starting with D.S.
 1 purchased in December 1951.
 In addition, motor car MC-3, built by American Car & Foundry and purchased by the SLG&W in 1951, was used to supplement the diesel-powered passenger trains.
 This car was later sold to the California Western and is still in operation as M-300.
 From 2017 until 2019 the line operated three locomotives, D.S.
 9 and 10, both ex-Union Pacific SW10 diesel-electric locomotives; and D.S.
 11 an ex-Southern Pacific EMD MP15AC locomotive which arrived on the railroad June 14, 2017.
 In late 2019 the railroad acquired an ex-Kennecott Copper GP39-2 locomotive (D.S.
 13), and acquired an EMD MP15DC locomotive (D.S.
 12), retiring the two SW10 locomotives by the end of the year.

+Union Tank Car 1303, formerly SLG&W DS.5; on display at the Evanston Roundhouse.

 After the railroad's purchase by Patriot Rail, D.S.
 11 was retired and two EMD GP9 locomotives, 8201 and 8223 were added to the roster.